-Included in calculating this PI are only those matters dealt with by the Resolution of Complaints section of the OIC in 2015/16 which were technically formal "complaints" (see s.65 of the FOI Act) and applications that required a determination under the FOI Act rather than general complaints or requests for assistance that are not technically "complaints" as per the FOI Act.
+Included in calculating this PI are only those matters dealt with by the Resolution of Complaints section of the OIC in 2016/17 which were technically formal "complaints" (see section 65 of the FOI Act) and applications that required a determination under the FOI Act rather than general complaints or requests for assistance that are not technically "complaints" as per the FOI Act.
 General requests for assistance or for the intervention of the OIC, including misdirected applications, are reported on as part of the output of the Advice and Awareness Services.
 Most of those kinds of matters are dealt with by officers in the Advice and Awareness section of the OIC.

-2011 2012 2013 2014 2015 2016 Budget \$8,752 \$8,156 \$7,455 \$8,067 \$7,946 \$11,133 Actual \$8,429 \$8,359 \$9,909 \$8,094 \$8,021 \$7,751
+2012 2013 2014 2015 2016 2017 Budget \$8,156 \$7,455 \$8,067 \$7,946 \$11,133 \$8,067 Actual \$8,359 \$9,909 \$8,094 \$8,021 \$7,751 \$8,844

-The table above reflects the costs incurred in resolving complaints and applications (eg. to lodge a complaint out of time; permission not to consult; etc.) that may require a determination.
-It is calculated by dividing the number of complaints and applications resolved by the OIC in 2015/16 (199) into the "cost of services" for the Resolution of Complaints output.
+The table above reflects the costs incurred in resolving complaints and applications (e.g. to lodge a complaint out of time; permission not to consult; etc.) that may require a determination.
+It is calculated by dividing the number of complaints and applications resolved by the OIC in 2016/17 (184) into the "cost of services" for the Resolution of Complaints output

-Note: The variation in the actual average cost is primarily due to the fluctuations in the number and complexity of matters received and resolved each financial year and an unexpected increase in the number of complaints finalised in the financial year after the budget estimate was calculated.
-The impact on the unit cost is significant as the total cost of this output is largely fixed, being made up of staffing and accommodation costs.
+Note: The variation in the actual average cost is primarily due to the fluctuations in the number and complexity of matters received and resolved each financial year.
+The same fluctuations influence the calculation of estimates for budget purposes.